Slip and Fall Lawyer

 - Most slip and fall accidents occur on a single level rather than from an elevation.

-People over the age of 65 are at higher risk for slipping and falling than younger individuals.
-In addition to age as a risk factor, other conditions that heighten your risk of this type of accident include:
+Additionally, people over the age of 65 are at higher risk for slipping and falling than younger individuals.
+Other conditions that heighten your risk of this type of accident include

 - Weakness in the legs

 - Balance problems